cxzhu/Paired-Tag/pipeline/readme.md

 b Download all references and scripts from https://github.com/cxzhu/Paired-Tag

-c Modify the path in "run.sh"
+c Modify the runtime path in "run.sh"

 ### 2 Run pipeline
 a Modify the sample information in filehead of "run.sh"